-Associate Professor Yoko Akama uses Service Design to build a deeper understanding of local communities in relation to a particular service need.
+Associate Professor Yoko Akama uses service design to build a deeper understanding of local communities and their needs.

-As Yoko explains, service design enables people to take part in and to address issues in order to shape their own futures in a collaborative collective way.
+As Akama explains, service design enables people to take part in and address issues in order to shape their own futures in a collaborative collective way.

 What is service design and design strategy innovation, and what do they mean to you?

 The most common way service design and strategic design is used ranges from customer experience, service interaction, organisational transformation, and interventions in ecosystems and social issues.

 When we realise how everything is interrelated, it means design needs to be located across different layers, domains and dimensions, rather than be nested within one.